-Cameron Byrd is a trial lawyer who handles commercial, intellectual property, and bankruptcy disputes.
-As lead counsel, Mr. Byrd has won trials and dispositive motions in state and federal court, bankruptcy court, and arbitration.
-Peer-reviewed publications recognize Mr. Byrd as a top lawyer, including The National Law Journal’s Top 100 Verdicts, Best Lawyers in America Ones to Watch, Texas Super Lawyers Rising Stars, and BTI Client Service All-Stars.
+Peer-reviewed publications recognize Mr. Byrd as a top lawyer, including The National Law Journal’s Top 100 Verdicts, Best Lawyers in America Ones to Watch, Texas Super Lawyers Rising Stars, Lawdragon 500 Leading Litigators, and BTI Client Service All-Stars.
 Mr. Byrd is also a Sustaining Life Fellow of the Texas Bar Foundation.

-Cameron Byrd is a trial lawyer who handles commercial, intellectual property, and bankruptcy disputes.
-As lead counsel, Mr. Byrd has won trials and dispositive motions in state and federal court, bankruptcy court, and arbitration.
-Peer-reviewed publications recognize Mr. Byrd as a top lawyer, including The National Law Journal’s Top 100 Verdicts, Best Lawyers in America Ones to Watch, Texas Super Lawyers Rising Stars, and BTI Client Service All-Stars.
+Peer-reviewed publications recognize Mr. Byrd as a top lawyer, including The National Law Journal’s Top 100 Verdicts, Best Lawyers in America Ones to Watch, Texas Super Lawyers Rising Stars, Lawdragon 500 Leading Litigators, and BTI Client Service All-Stars.
 Mr. Byrd is also a Sustaining Life Fellow of the Texas Bar Foundation.

 REPRESENTATIVE MATTERS

-- Mr. Byrd took over a twelve-year-old case on the eve of trial and won a unanimous jury verdict in federal court on questions of priority under Article 9 of the Uniform Commercial Code, fraudulent transfer, and veil piercing.
-As a result, Mr. Byrd’s clients recovered their collateral and obtained the dismissal of $60 million of related fraudulent-transfer and veil-piercing claims.
+- On the eve of trial, Mr. Byrd took over a twelve-year-old case and won a unanimous jury verdict in federal court on questions of priority under Article 9 of the Uniform Commercial Code, fraudulent transfer, and veil piercing.
+As a result, his clients recovered their collateral and obtained the dismissal of $60 million of fraudulent-transfer and veil-piercing claims.

-- Mr. Byrd took over a thirteen-year-old case on the eve of trial and won a bench trial in state court that resulted in a declaratory judgment, $650,000 in attorney’s fees for Mr. Byrd’s clients, and the dismissal of related fraudulent-transfer and veil-piercing claims.
+- On the eve of trial, Mr. Byrd took over a thirteen-year-old case and won a bench trial in state court that resulted in a declaratory judgment, full attorney’s fees for his clients, and the dismissal of related fraudulent-transfer and veil-piercing claims.

 EDUCATION